nathanwbryant/Early-Kick-off/README.md

 We must consider that a bet will lose if the punter backs the favourite and a draw occurs also.

-This data includes all matches that we’re lost by the odds on favourite as before, as well as in the event of a draw
+This data includes all matches that we’re lost by the odds on favourite as before, as well as in the event of a draw.

 The odds on favourite is a team with odds of less than 2 (evens) to win the match.
 Odds of evens implies a 50% of happening, thus we are looking only at teams with implied odds of greater than 50%.